ajcaldelas/enhancements/keps/sig-node/4800-cpumanager-split-l3cache/README.md

 ### Goals

-- Introduce a new CPU Manager policy option that assigns CPU within the same grouping of L3 cache to pods and container scope.
+- Introduce a new CPU Manager policy option that assigns CPU within the same grouping of uncorecache or L3 cache to pods and container scope.
-- Minimize the number of CPUs assignments from different L3 grouping to pods and container scope.
+- Minimize the number of CPUs assignments from different uncorecache/L3 grouping to pods and container scope.
 - Cross-die could also decrease performance.
 Add support for multiple socket systems.

 <!--